Balancing the Blend: An Experimental Analysis of Trade-offs in Hybrid Search: Evaluation Framework

-The execution module is responsible for orchestrating complex hybrid queries across the multiple, independent indexes of the storage module.
-To achieve this, it first transforms a hybrid query into a Directed Acyclic Graph (DAG) of physical operators.
-Each node in the DAG represents a specific task, such as a scan operation on an inverted index or a vector index.
-This DAG is then compiled into a query pipeline where each retrieval path is executed in parallel to maximize throughput.
-The results from these parallel execution paths are streamed to a final fusion operator, which applies the specified re-ranking strategy (e.g., RRF) to merge the candidate lists and produce the unified result.

 To minimize latency and support high-concurrency workloads, the framework implements a fine-grained, push-based execution model.
-Unlike traditional pull-based models where operators request data, data is actively pushed from one operator to the next as soon as it becomes available.
-This approach reduces idle computational time and is highly effective for the streaming, data-intensive nature of search queries.
-Each operator in the pipeline is designed to execute independently and concurrently.
-The framework manages a dedicated thread pool, strategically assigning operator tasks to available cores to maximize parallelism while mitigating resource contention between adjacent CPU cores.
-This combination of DAG-based planning and a concurrent, push-based execution engine allows the framework to efficiently coordinate complex, multi-path queries with minimal overhead.
+Unlike traditional pull-based models where operators request data, data is actively pushed to the next operator as it becomes available.
+This approach reduces idle time and is highly effective for streaming search queries.
+Each operator in the pipeline is designed to execute concurrently.
+The framework manages a dedicated thread pool, strategically assigning operator tasks to available cores to maximize parallelism while mitigating resource contention.
+This combination of DAG-based planning and a concurrent, push-based engine allows the framework to efficiently coordinate complex, multi-path queries with minimal overhead.

+\begin{myExa} As illustrated in Figure~\ref{fig:dag}, a hybrid query is compiled into a query pipeline based on a Directed Acyclic Graph (DAG) of physical operators.
+The DAG structure enables parallel execution, where independent \texttt{Scan} operators for each retrieval path, such as an inverted index scan for \fts{} or a graph traversal for \dvs{}, run concurrently.
+As these operators generate candidates, results are streamed to a final \texttt{Fusion} operator.
+This operator incrementally applies a specified re-ranking strategy (e.g., RRF) to merge the incoming candidate lists.
+This pipelined model allows the fusion computation to overlap with the ongoing scan operations, minimizing end-to-end query latency. \end{myExa}